System Design Space

 What the film is about

-"AlphaGo" shows more than a human-vs-machine match.
-It captures the engineering process behind the scenes: how the team builds the system, makes decisions under pressure, and handles uncertainty.
+"AlphaGo" shows more than a match between a human and a machine.
+It captures the engineering system behind the result: how the team builds the solution, makes decisions under pressure, and handles uncertainty.

 Expanded history: key milestones